oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN Extensions
     * In addition to all Core requirements, perform all type simplification operations defined in ([Section 3.3](#33-jadn-extensions))

-This document describes several schema support functions but defines no conformance requirements with respect to those functions:
+This document describes several schema support functions but defines no corresponding conformance requirements:

+* JADN Extensions
+    * Recognize and reverse type simplification operations, i.e., given a core schema, generate syntactic sugar where applicable.
 * JADN Schema Translator
     * Translate type definitions in JSON format to Table and JADN-IDL formats per Section 5.1.
     * Translate type definitions in JADN-IDL and Table formats to JSON format per Section 5.1.
-    * Merge packages per Section 5.2.
+    * Combine or merge packages per Section 5.2.
 * JADN Concrete Schema Generator
     * Generate a schema in a format-specific language per serialization rules in Section 4.x.